Pongsakorn-Bank/etl-pipeline-test/README.md

 This repository contains example pipeline tesing for ETL process that load generated data into Postgres database

 ---
+## Main task for this project
+1. Generate data from sampledata.py
+2. Ingest data into PostgresDB

 ## Requirements
 - Python 3.9+